Nhyiraba/SPOandOneDriveSiteAdminReportGenerator/README.md

 For more information
 - <a href ="https://learn.microsoft.com/en-us/powershell/module/sharepoint-online/get-sposite?view=sharepoint-ps" target = "_blank" > Get-SPOSite </a>
 - <a href ="https://learn.microsoft.com/en-us/powershell/module/sharepoint-online/get-spouser?view=sharepoint-ps" target = "_blank" > Get-SPOUser</a>
+- <a href = "https://learn.microsoft.com/en-us/powershell/sharepoint/sharepoint-online/connect-sharepoint-online" target = "_blank"> Get started with SharePoint Online Management Shell </a>

-Share, like and commend if you like it and foud it helpful
+## Share, like and commend if you like it and foud it helpful